sgalushin/textile-rolls-controller-backend/README.md

 After initial deployment specific services can be updated with `make deploy.SERVICE` command, for example `make deploy.rolls STAGE=st2 INTEGRATION_API_KEY=wcqp4peshv57dulfakpm REGION=eu-west-1 BUCKET_FOR_LAMBDAS=my-bucket-for-lambdas-0492320`

+## Testing

+### Unit tests

+Before running tests make sure you have installed all packages by running `make install` from the project root directory.

+To run all tests execute `make test` from the project root directory.

+To test that package execute `npm run test` from that package's directory.

+All unit tests require DynamoDB Local to be available on `localhost:8000`.
+To run it in Docker use `docker run -p 8000:8000 -d amazon/dynamodb-local`.
+Unit tests create randomly named DynamoDB tables and don't delete them after the test (for performance reasons).
+The expectation is that the DynamoDB Local container should be easily discarded.
+Running multiple iterations of tests on the same container is fine as a chance for a collision in table names is extremely unlikely.

+### End-to-End tests

+To be done.

 ## Project status

 This app was created as a pre-sales proof-of-concept for a specific client to demonstrate the feasibility of moving some parts of the existing classic three-tier ERP application to a serverless AWS stack.
 Currently, its development is abandoned.